TradingJoe/bitmeeex-usd-display/README.md

 **You like this extension?
 Great! 👍**

 To be honest: I'm bad at trading.
 But at least I can code!
-To reward my work or to keep me motivated to improve this extension, you can send me any Bitcoin (BTC / XBT) amount to this address:
+To reward my work or to keep me motivated to improve this extension, please send me any Bitcoin (BTC / XBT) amount to this address:

 [![Donate](icons/btc-donate.png)](bitcoin:37kwck6dvNek6WyFNC1G5hSHrtr2o1gb1m)
 **[37kwck6dvNek6WyFNC1G5hSHrtr2o1gb1m](bitcoin:37kwck6dvNek6WyFNC1G5hSHrtr2o1gb1m)**